ArtifexSoftware/ghostpdl/tiff/doc/html-prebuilt/_sources/internals.rst.txt

 operating system-specific routines to do I/O and I/O-related operations.
 The UNIX (:file:`tif_unix.c`) code has had the most use.

-Native CPU byte order is determined on the fly by the library and does not need to be specified.
+Native CPU byte order is determined through the :c:macro:`WORDS_BIGENDIAN` definition, which must be set to the appropriate value in :file:`tif_config.h` by the build system.
-The :c:macro:`HOST_FILLORDER` and :c:macro:`HOST_BIGENDIAN`
-definitions are not currently used, but may be employed by codecs for optimization purposes.

 The following defines control general portability: